Vantaa: 20th century to today

 Tikkurila along the Asematie street in 1957.

-A view of the Ring III beltway near the conncection to Kirkonkylä at the intersection to Finnish national road 45, the largest intersection in Finland.
+A view of the Ring III beltway near the connection to Kirkonkylä at the intersection to Finnish national road 45, the largest intersection in Finland.

 Electricity started replacing steam as an industrial power source in Helsingin maalaiskunta before World War I. The power station Oy Malmin Sähkölaitos Ab was founded in 1910, and another power station was founded in Oulunkylä in the following year.
 Malmin sähkölaitos, which had reached a central position, bought a lot from Tapanila for its new power plant.
 Construction of the power plant and distribution grid, led by Gottfried Strömberg, was finished by the end of the year 1910.

 The Helsinki-Malmi Airport was built at Tattarinsuo in the Malmi area of Helsingin maalaiskunta in 1936.
 The soil in the area was very watery and converting it to an airfield was difficult.
 The airport was taken into use in December 1936.
 Before this, air traffic in Helsinki had been served by the Santahamina Airport in Santahamina, which was also part of Helsingin maalaiskunta at the time.

 During the great annexation of 1946 the municipalities of Huopalahti, Oulunkylä and Kulosaari as well as about a third of the area of Helsingin maalaiskunta were annexed to the city of Helsinki.
 The rural municipality lost two thirds of its population, including Malmi and Pitäjänmäki.
 In 1954 some of the areas of Korso in Tuusula and Kerava were annexed to the rural municipality of Helsinki, as well as a small part of Tuusula in 1959.
 Vuosaari was annexed to Helsinki in 1966.

 The population development of Helsingin maalaiskunta grew rapidly after World War II.
 Tikkurila became the new municipal centre in the 1950s.
 New residential areas consisting mainly of detached houses developed among the main roads and new suburban centres developed along the railways running through the area, such as Rekola, Korso and Koivukylä.

 In 1952, the new international airport of Helsinki opened in Helsingin maalaiskunta for the 1952 Summer Olympics, leading to the rural municipality becoming an important transport hub.
 The new airport split the municipality in half and brought large amounts of traffic and industry to its surroundings.
 The airport has become a significant part of the cityscape of Vantaa, and even today Vantaa is known abroad as an aviation city.

 Because of World War II, many new urban areas had been born in Vantaa already in the 1940s, populated mainly by evacuees from Finnish Karelia and frontline soldiers, as well as Helsinkians seeking a less densely populated area to live in.
 The first apartment building groups were built in Tikkurila, Satomäki and Vaarala in the 1950s, after which rural flight sped up construction of apartment buildings.
 In the record year 1970, the population of Vantaa grew by ten thousand people.